“Your Peace of Mind" Part 4

 This study reveals that a significant portion of Dementia cases could be delayed or prevented by addressing modifiable risk factors, many highlighted in the "Your peace of mind" articles on this site.

-Supporting unmet needs
+Supporting unmet needs are essential

 Recommendations